 For a good taster, why not pop in to one of our very popular CogTalks?
 CogTalk is a monthly soiree in which leading experts present and discuss topical issues in cognition with the audience.
 CogTalk is free and open to all.
-Coming up next month we have John Bird (founder of the Big Issue) and Dr Michaela Gummerum taking on the thorny topic of fairness.

 I look forward to seeing you at one of our events soon!